vlang/v/doc/docs.md

 #### String interpolation

-Basic interpolation syntax is pretty simple - use `$` before a variable name.
+Basic interpolation syntax is pretty simple - use `${` before a variable name and `}` after.
 The variable will be converted to a string and embedded into the literal:

 ```v
 name := 'Bob'
 println('Hello, ${name}!') // Hello, Bob!
 ```

-It also works with fields: `'age = $user.age'`.
-If you need more complex expressions, use `${}`:
+It also works with fields: `'age = ${user.age}'`.
+You may also use more complex expressions:
 `'can register = ${user.age > 13}'`.

 Format specifiers similar to those in C's `printf()` are also supported. `f`, `g`, `x`, `o`, `b`,